Last year, we shared some of our favourite UK drives and destinations for both the summer and winter months.

 In-car tech

 Finally, particularly given the length of some of these amazing trips, it’s worth having a little think about your in-car tech options.
-A sat nav will help you to stay on track, a dash cam will give you added peace of mind when it comes to staying safe on the road and a stereo will give you a way to play that perfect staycation road trip playlist.
+A sat nav will help you to stay on track, a dash cam will give you added peace of mind when it comes to staying safe on the road and a stereo will give you a way to play that perfect getaway road trip playlist.
 Sorted!